Best Current Accounts 2026

 But there are other reasons to look around, from improved banking experiences to rewards to cashback to interest on savings.

-To help you decide I’ve shared below my top picks of the best current accounts (click here for a full list of the latest offers).
+To help you decide I’ve shared below my top picks of the best current accounts (you can also check out a full list of the latest offers).

 Best bank account app